-County Durham and Darlington Fire and Rescue Authority agreed their 2018/19 budget and council tax at a meeting of the Combined Fire Authority held today.
+- County Durham and Darlington Fire and Rescue Authority agreed their 2019/20 budget and council tax at a meeting of the Combined Fire Authority held on 22 February 2019.

-As the majority of properties in County Durham and Darlington are in council tax Band A, this will mean that residents will be asked to pay an additional 3.7p per week to protect their Fire and Rescue Service.
+- As the majority of properties in County Durham and Darlington are in council tax Band A, this will mean that most residents will be asked to pay an additional 3.8p per week.

 Darlington Borough Council (DBC) in partnership with County Durham and Darlington Fire and Rescue Service (CDDFRS) are launching ‘The Back Lanes Project’.
 The project aims to encourage local...

 Today sees three North East fire and rescue services, County Durham and Darlington (CDDFRS), Northumberland (NFRS) and Tyne and Wear (TWFRS), announce a series of taster sessions for...